View/download the original article published on Source Security here

 "We will not only continue to see

 Brandon Reich, Senior Director of Surveillance Solutions, Pivot3, agrees.
 Today, virtually all new installations are IP, he says.
-There are a number of organisations that still deploy analogue into large installed bases, though most have converted to IP by this point.
-In some cases, the rise of HD analogue video has extended the usable life of installed analogue systems, but by 2020, Reich expects the market to be vast majority IP.
-Pivot3 hyper-converged infrastructure (HCI) solutions for video surveillance provide a high level of protection against liabilities related to lost video.
+There are a number of organizations that still deploy analog into large installed bases, though most have converted to IP by this point.
+In some cases, the rise of HD analog video has extended the usable life of installed analog systems, but by 2020, Reich expects the market to be vast majority IP.
+Pivot3 hyper-converged infrastructure (HCI) solutions for video surveillance provide a high level of protection against liabilities related to the lost video.

 The future belongs to network-capable medical technology